PaoloBezzina/Object-Oriented-Prgramming/README.md

 * C++ 9.3.0

 ### Executing program
 Each Task has its own seperate 'run.sh' file.
-This can be run to execute each of the task using an integrated terminal.
+This can be run to execute each of the tasks* using an integrated terminal.
 ```
 bash run.sh
 ```
-<sub>Note that for Task 2, no runner script has been implemented</sub>
+<sub>*Note that for Task 2, no runner script has been implemented</sub>